Andrea's magical time in Turkey! | Miles Morgan Travel

 They hang Ostrich eggs from chandeliers inside the mosque; this is believed to keep the spiders away and to prevent cobwebs.

-We then visited the Hagia Sophia Museum; an interactive glimpse into the history and architecture of the Mosque.
+We then visited the Hagia Sophia Museum, which offers an interactive glimpse into the history and architecture of the mosque.

-Lunch today was at the Four seasons Istanbul at Sultanahmet.
-Formally the first jailhouse in the capital of the Ottoman Empire.
-It’s far from that today though.
-Within a stone though from the Blue Mosque, Hagia Sophia and Topkapi Palace, it is a perfect location.
+Lunch today was at the Four Seasons Istanbul at Sultanahmet.
+Formerly the first jailhouse in the capital of the Ottoman Empire, it’s far from that today.
+Within a stone’s throw of the Blue Mosque, Hagia Sophia, and Topkapi Palace, it’s in a perfect location.
 We were welcomed again by Emre, Berna and the very hospitable staff; they couldn’t do enough for us.
 The hotel had a stunning garden full of beautiful colours.
 We had a specially created menu at The Alvu restaurant which is set within the beautiful gardens.
-Wow the food was incredible.
-I particularly liked the Semolina pudding which had chocolate poured from a teapot.
-This was also my first taste of Turkish tea; it is very refreshing.
+Wow, the food was incredible!
+I particularly liked the semolina pudding, which had chocolate poured from a teapot.
+This was also my first taste of Turkish tea, which is very refreshing.
 Apparently, the Turkish drink many cups a day.

-This afternoon we visited Hagia Sophia or ‘Holy Wisdom’.
-It was so great that we went to the museum in the morning as we all had a better understanding of the history of this magnificent mosque/ museum.
+This afternoon, we visited Hagia Sophia, also known as “Holy Wisdom.”
+Visiting the museum in the morning had already given us a deeper understanding of the history of this magnificent building.

 We then walked the short distance to the Grand Bazaar; this is a very bustling and vibrant market.
 Definitely a must do if you like shopping.
 I always thought I didn't like Turkish Delight but after a few samples at the Bazaar, I was in love with it.